Optimizer choice is an empirical decision

 - the optimization trajectory is still far from a well-formed basin;

-- and the goal is no longer broad exploration, but rather controlled exploitation.
+- the goal is no longer broad exploration, but rather controlled exploitation.

-- this strong adaptivity can accelerate fitting to the new objective or new dataset;
+- this strong adaptivity can accelerate fitting to a new objective or new dataset;

-- but that same aggressiveness can sometimes move the model toward a solution that adapts quickly while preserving less of the structure learned before, or generalizes less well.
+- the same aggressiveness can move the model toward a solution that adapts quickly while preserving less of the structure learned before, or that generalizes less well.

-By contrast, SGD with Momentum or NAG often induces a more conservative trajectory in late-stage training.
-In some settings, this leads to better final generalization or more stable fine-tuning behavior.
+By contrast, SGD with momentum or NAG often produces a more conservative trajectory in late-stage training.
+In some settings (especially in computer vision, with CNNs trained on ImageNet-style benchmarks), this leads to better final generalization or more stable fine-tuning behaviour.

 Fine-tuning takeaway